Gedion Zelalem: United States

 Zelalem began training with the United States under-15 side in 2012, but was unable to play in matches at that time due to being classified as a permanent resident, but not yet a U.S. citizen.
-In May 2014, it was reported that Zelalem's father, Zelalem Wolydes, held U.S. permanent residency and intended to apply for U.S. citizenship.
-If Wolydes gained U.S. citizenship before his son turned 18, then under the Child Citizenship Act of 2000, Gedion would also acquire U.S. citizenship and become eligible to represent the United States internationally.
+In May 2014, it was reported that Zelalem's father, Zelalem Wolydes, held U.S. permanent residency and intended to apply for United States citizenship.
+If Wolydes gained U.S. citizenship before his son turned 18, then under the Child Citizenship Act of 2000, Gedion would also acquire United States citizenship and become eligible to represent the United States internationally.
 He would also be able to retain his German passport which allows him to live and work in the European Union without restrictions.

 The Washington Post reported that Zelalem became a U.S. citizen on December 29, 2014, and that Zelalem had applied for an expedited U.S. passport.
 After Zelalem received his citizenship, Sunil Gulati, head of the U.S. Soccer, revealed that the U.S. Soccer board had started the process to allow Zelalem to become eligible to play for the U.S. national team.
 Due to a FIFA rule designed to prevent players from naturalizing to and representing nations to which they lack ties, Zelalem was subject to waiting a minimum of five years before he could start to represent the United States.
 Gulati stated U.S. Soccer filed for an exception, since Zelalem attended middle school in the United States.
 He was approved to play for the United States and was added to the United States squad for the 2015 FIFA Under-20 World Cup on May 13, 2015.
 He made his debut against Australia in an under-20 friendly match on May 19, 2015, which the United States won 2–1.

-Personal life

-Gedion currently lives in the United States, where he is pursuing his professional career.
-In July 2018, Gedion lost his younger sister, who was 10 years old at the time, to a car accident during a family visit to Ethiopia.